savoirfairelinux/sflvault/docs/README.txt

      private key.
 authenticate username plaintext
-  `- returns the 'authtok', and 'session_timeout' required for subsequent calls list-clients authtok
+  `- returns the 'authtok', and 'session_timeout' required for subsequent calls list-customers authtok
-  `- returns a simple list of clients with their client_id list-servers authtok
+  `- returns a simple list of customers with their customer_id add-customer authtok, customer_name list-servers authtok
-  `- returns a simple list of servers (with their client info) list-levels authtok
+  `- returns a simple list of servers (with their customer info) list-levels authtok
   `- returns a very simple list of existing levels.
      simple GROUP BY 'level' on userlevels.